Should I Invest in Gold Bars or Gold Coins?

 Bullion coins, with particular reference to gold bullion coins, have in the past demanded additional premiums depending on market factors at the time.
 A fine example of this was in the 1960’s there was a premium of up to 40% associated with buying and selling gold sovereigns.
 This is another factor worth taking into consideration when buying gold, where coins could potentially provide you with greater return on investment, bullion bars will only ever be worth the intrinsic value of the metal content.

-Here at BullionByPost, we encourage our customers to opt for the bullion products which offer the very best value for money for your investment, therefore obtaining the highest intrinsic value of gold and silver for your budget.
+At BullionByPost we encourage our customers to opt for the bullion products which offer the very best value for money as your investment, therefore obtaining the highest intrinsic value of gold and silver for your budget.
 The best way to buy gold ultimately depends on your individual situation.
 This is all about personal preference and circumstances, taking into account all factors mentioned above with particular reference to premiums and flexibility.